 June 4, 2012— -- Queen Elizabeth's Diamond Jubilee has been a spectacle of epic proportions all across Britain.
 After all, 60 years in the same job deserves to be rewarded.

-The festivities began on Saturday at the Epsom racecourse to take in one of the year's biggest horse-racing events.
+The festivities began Saturday at the Epsom racecourse to take in one of the year's biggest horse-racing events.
 The queen, who is an avid horse breeder and racing fan, has been attending the Epsom Derby since she was a little girl.

 The 86-year-old queen didn't mind the rain.
-She is only the second British monarch in 1000 years to make it this far and has characterized her reign with decades of determination and fortitude.
+She is only the second British monarch in 1,000 years to make it this far and has characterized her reign with decades of determination and fortitude.

-The flotillas sailed past some of London's great landmarks ? including the Houses of Parliament, the London Eye and St. Paul's Cathedral ? before ending their journey at Tower Bridge.
+The flotillas sailed past some of London's great landmarks, including the Houses of Parliament, the London Eye and St. Paul's Cathedral, before ending their journey at Tower Bridge.

 The queen wore a silver and white dress and matching coat in her flotilla.
 Prince William was on hand with his wife, the Duchess of Cambridge, Kate Middleton, who wore a red Alexander McQueen dress.
 William's brother, Prince Harry, was also among senior royals who joined the queen.
 The ceremony ended with a damp fireworks display over Tower Bridge.

-The events come to a poignant end on Tuesday with a religious service at St. Paul's Cathedral, a carriage procession through the streets of London and the queen's appearance with her family on the balcony at Buckingham Palace.
+The events come to a poignant end Tuesday with a religious service at St. Paul's Cathedral, a carriage procession through the streets of London and the queen's appearance with her family on the balcony at Buckingham Palace.

 The Diamond Jubilee is a celebration of the queen who took the throne in 1952 at the age of 25 after the death of her father, King George VI.

-The Associate Press contributed to this report
+The Associated Press contributed to this report